keatura/my-ordinary-vault-md/Andefaelt/People/PCs/Mizuki Kotova.md

 >
 >Farewell, Mizuki Kotova.

-- Olesya was created by
+- Olesya was created by a powerful worshipper of Hemepha, and is heavily tied to her.